 At first I didn’t understand the reason for my son’s need of the fellowship instead of the help of his father and mother.
 But over this past year I’ve come to realize that all manner of parental helping is nothing more than self-gratification.
 And worse, the enabling is enfeebling and infantilizing in ways that I hardly understood.

-I’ve come to understand that the only help an addict needs is a program of recovery, the fellowship of other addicts, and the realization that they want sobriety more than anything else in the world.
+I’ve come to understand that the only help an addict needs is a program of recovery, the fellowship of other addicts, and the realization that they want sobriety more than anything else in the world which will lead to their path to recovery.

 He walked this road, this year of ups and downs along with his housemates and sponsor, Avi, Garrett, and so many more in the rooms.
 He grew, without my interference; that is how it had to be.